srinivashv/for_test/README.md

-# for_test
-For testing CICD pipeline
+# A simple jenkins pipeline to verify if the docker slave configuration is working as expected.